How to Control Oily Skin: 7 Expert Tips

 Creating a Skincare Routine for Oily Skin

 Building a consistent routine is key to long-term success with oily skin management.
 Your morning routine should focus on cleansing, treating, and protecting, while evenings are perfect for deeper treatments and repair.
 Start with a gentle cleanser, follow with a lightweight toner or treatment serum, then apply your oil-free moisturiser.
 Don't forget SPF during the day – many mattifying products now include sun protection.
-Evening routines can include stronger treatments like retinoids or deeper cleansing masks.
+Evening routines can include stronger treatments or deeper cleansing masks.

 Lifestyle Factors Affecting Oily Skin